Higher dimensional rotating black hole solutions in quadratic $f(R)$ gravitational theory and the conserved quantities: Thermodynamics for black holes

-Based on the investigations in \cite{BNOV}, we consider the entropy of black holes in the framework of $f(R)$ gravity\footnote{The interpretation of the relation between thermodynamics and gravitation as the equation of state has been studied in \cite{Jacobson:1995ab} for general relativity and in \cite{Eling:2006aw} for $f(R)$ gravity.
-The applications of these arguments to various modified gravity theories have been investigated in \cite{Bamba:2009gq, Bamba:2009id}.}.
-From the Noether method used to calculate the black hole entropy in $f(R)$ gravity with the constant Ricci scalar, we obtain \cite{CENOZ}
+Now, we will briefly discuss the entropy of black hole in $f(R)$ gravity.
+For this, we use the arguments presented in \cite{PhysRevD.70.043520}.
+From the Noether method which was used to calculate the entropy associated with black holes in the $f(R)$ theory that have a constant Ricci scalar, one can obatin \cite{Cognola:2005de}